SirOatLand/HeartwoodOnline-Bot/README.md

 * Run the game in 1024x768 resolution.
 * With the game running, executes main.py.
 * A window of the program's vision should popup and your keyboard and/or mouse will be controlled.
-* To terminate the program, select the vision window and press 'q' within the program delays.

 ## Basic Configurations

-#### Unfortunately this project does not include UI for the bot's behavior configuration nor am I planning to include one, so the editing the code directly is the only way.
+#### Unfortunately this project does not include UI for the bot's behavior configuration nor am I planning to, so the editing the code directly is the only way.

 ### These are the changes you can make inside main.py